ryanwetzelberger/k8s-sandbox/notes/storage.md

 rbd for block storage or CephFS and GlusterFS would be great for multiple writers.

+Volumes cannot be nested.
+Must have a mount point.

 ## Persistent Volumes and Claims

 Persistent Volume (PV) is a storage abstraction.
 PV claims (PVC) are what Pods use to request PV's.